codegis/google-calendar-laravel/README.md

 ### Getting a single event

 Google assigns a unique id to every single event.
-You can get this id by getting events using the `get` method and getting the `id` property on a `Ldiazjaramillo\GoogleCalendar\Event`-object:
+You can get this id by getting events using the `get` method and getting the `id` property on a `Codegis\GoogleCalendar\Event`-object:
 ```php
 // get the id of the first upcoming event in the calendar.
 $calendarId = Event::get()->first()->id;